Chital: Distribution and habitat

 The chital ranges over 8–30°N in India, Nepal, Bhutan, Bangladesh and Sri Lanka.
-The western limit of its range is eastern Rajasthan and Gujarat; its northern limit is throughout the Terai and northern West Bengal, Sikkim to western Assam and forested valleys in Bhutan below an elevation of 1100 m.
+The western limit of its range is eastern Rajasthan and Gujarat; its northern limit is the Terai and northern West Bengal, Sikkim to western Assam and forested valleys in Bhutan below an elevation of 1100 m.
 It also occurs in the Sundarbans and some eco parks around the Bay of Bengal, but is locally extinct in central and north-eastern Bangladesh.
 The Andaman and Nicobar Islands and Sri Lanka are the southern limits of its distribution.
-It sporadically occur in forested areas throughout the Indian peninsula.
+It inhabits deciduous and semi-evergreen forests and open grasslands throughout the Indian peninsula.

+Indonesia

+After the British invasion of Java, Stanford Raffles moved into the Buitenzorg Palace and brought chitals from Nepal to graze the lawns.
+The chital population there is continuously being kept and has increased to the number of hundreds.
+Some chitals from the palace has also been further introduced to zoos, nature reserves, and private collections across Indonesia to alleviate overpopulation.

 Australia

 The chital was the first species of deer introduced into Australia in the early 1800s.
 While some of the stock originated from Sri Lanka, the Indian race likely is also represented.

 United States

 In the 1860s, chital were introduced to the island of Molokai, Hawaii, as a gift from Hong Kong to King Kamehameha V. By 2021, there were approximately 50,000 to 70,000 Axis deer on Molokai, as opposed to a human population of 7,500 people.
 During a drought that extended into 2021, hundreds of the deer died of starvation.

 Chital were introduced to Lanai island, and soon became plentiful on both islands.
 Chital were introduced to Maui island in the 1950s to increase hunting opportunities.
 Because the chital has no natural predators on the Hawaiian islands, the population had been growing 20 to 30% each year, causing serious damage to agriculture and natural areas.
 To help control the excess population on Maui, a company called Maui Nui was founded in 2017 to hunt the deer and sell venison.
 In 2022, the company took 9,526 deer and sold 450000 lbs of venison.
 The deer are harvested at night using infrared technology, accompanied by a USDA representative.

 Releasing them on the island of Hawaii was planned, but was abandoned after pressure from scientists over damage to landscapes caused by the chital on other islands.
 In 2012, chital were spotted on the island of Hawaii; wildlife officials think that people had flown them by helicopter and transported them by boat onto the island.
 In August 2012, a helicopter pilot pleaded guilty to transporting four chital from Maui to Hawaii.
 Hawaii law now prohibits "the intentional possession or interisland transportation or release of wild or feral deer."

-In 1932, chital were introduced to Texas.
+In 1932, the chital was introduced to Texas.
 In 1988, self-sustaining herds were present in 27 counties in Central and South Texas.
 The chital is most populous on the Edwards Plateau.